 <PROJECT_NAME>is the name of the project

-<SERVICE_NAME> is too short or was recently used (e.g. if you drop and recreate a service with the same name) then the hostname format could be
+<SERVICE_NAME> is too short or was recently used (for example, if you drop and recreate a service with the same name), the hostname format could be